-This course provides an overview of the foundations in radiologic science and the practitioner's role in the health care delivery system.
-The principles, practices and policies of the health care organization(s) are examined and discussed in addition to the professional responsibilities of the MRI technologist.
-Moreover, this course is mainly meant to prepare the student to enter, act and interact with the Clinical diagnostic MRI imaging environment specifically and with the Radiologic Health Science world in general, through hands-on training in an MRI Lab and field visits to MRI clinical facilities.
+This course provides an overview of the foundations in radiologic science and the practitioner's role in the healthcare delivery system.
+The principles, practices and policies of the health care organization(s) are examined and discussed in addition to the professional responsibilities of the MR technologist.
+Moreover, this course is mainly meant to prepare the student to enter, act and interact with the clinical diagnostic MRI imaging environment specifically and with the Radiologic Health Science world in general.
+An on-campus lab and/or a clinical facility will be used as lab.